materialsproject/MPenv/README.rst

 Updating your environment itself
 ================================

 From time to time MPenv will have new features and you will want to update your environment.
-You can do so without deleting any data you might have accumulated in your database (contact an admin if you want your DBs reset).
+This is different than updating the codes itself - it is updating the code that *installs* the high-throughput codes.
+You can update MPenv without deleting any data you might have accumulated in your database (contact an admin if you want your DBs reset).
 However you should know that:

 * this will delete any code updates you made to your environment unless they are backed up on git
 * this will delete any configuration updates you made to your environment (e.g., ``my_qadapter.yaml``)